ngi-nix/ngipkgs/CONTRIBUTING.md

    Make sure to:

-   - Add the module options in `service.nix`, and reference that file in `default.nix`.
+   - Add the module options in `module.nix`, and reference that file in `default.nix`.
      For example:

      ```nix
      nixos.modules = {
-       services.some-project.module = ./service.nix;
+       services.some-project.module = ./module.nix;
      };
      ```